 These penguins at the end of the tour were having a great time walking around on the ice and diving into the cold water.
 My granddaughter really enjoyed watching these entertaining birds.

 There were many beautifully colored peacocks was strolling around the grounds of the zoo even thought it was about 30 degrees and windy that day.
 This fellow just wanted to show off his lovely tail feathers.
+He followed us around as week walked the zoo paths.

 We also found a nice warn place to visit with the giraffe family.
 Here are three of the four family members.
 The baby giraffe is up front with mother giraffe peering over the baby's head.
 The father giraffe, the tallest on the right, was in a separate area but could visit anytime he wanted.